 Nowadays, the iconic Palazzo Ducale (Doge Palace) that housed the Doge has become one of the most famous landmarks of Venice, and a popular museum.

 The interior of Doges’ Palace is quite opulent, with some wonderful views of the city.
-To walk through the Bridge Of Sighs mentioned earlier, this is how you do it.
+Take the Doges’ Palace Fast Track Tour to skip the line out front and even walk through the Bridge Of Sighs I mentioned earlier.

 9. St. Mark’s Basilica